fr0xk/Scripts/Markdown/freelance_bio.md

-# Freelancer Description
+# Description

-This program defines a `Freelancer` class with a `describe` method that returns a string description of the freelancer's identity, skills, and portfolio.
+This program defines a `Freelancer: 'Sudarshan Kakoty'`, a class with a `describe` method that returns a string description of the sudarshan's identity, skills, and portfolio.

 ## Usage